jeraldrich/beetle/README.md

 I did some research on cassandra and scylla as alternatives, but I found the scylladb query builder makes it easy to grasp for developers not familiar with column store databases: https://github.com/scylladb/gocqlx

+### ETL pipeline
+* Messages are retrieved from sources defined in conf.json by a producer that downloads and parses files into data ready to be consumed
+* The producer sends the messages data to a pool of consumer workers that will validate, transform and load the messages into a database
+* Consumer workers clean the messages marking any that does not pass a filter with dirty_fields: true
+* Consumer workers send the failed messages to the failed_imports table and successfull messages to the messages table (todo)

 ## Setting Up Local Development Environment

 #### Install Dependencies